Lexicon

 AORIGINAL

 Inventing predicates is searching a constrained hypothesis space.
-The constraints come from the sheaf condition (local definability, overlap agreement), from invariant preservation (the new predicate must not break existing invariants), and from the coherence budget (the search cannot exceed its allocated resources).
-The search space is not infinite — it is bounded by what the existing signature, coverage structure, and invariant set permit.
-Predicate invention is creative within constraints, and the constraints are what distinguish disciplined invention from unconstrained proliferation.
+The constraints come from the sheaf condition (local definability, overlap agreement), invariant preservation (the new predicate must not break existing invariants), and the coherence budget (the search cannot exceed its allocated resources).
+The space is not infinite — it is bounded by what the existing signature, coverage structure, and invariant set permit.
+Predicate invention is creative within constraints, and the constraints distinguish disciplined invention from unconstrained proliferation.

 Principal-Agent Inversion